- Dependency management

 vendor) inside your project.
 By

-default it will never install anything globally.
+default, it does not install anything globally.
 Thus, it is a dependency

 See the Basic usage chapter for more details on declaring dependencies.

-Composer requires PHP 5.3.2+ to run.
+Composer in its latest version requires PHP 7.2.5 to run.
+A long-term-support version (2.2.x) still offers support for PHP 5.3.2+ in case you are stuck with a legacy PHP version.
 A few sensitive php settings and compile flags are also required, but when using the installer you will be warned about any incompatibilities.

-Composer is multi-platform and we strive to make it run equally well on Windows, Linux and OSX.
+Composer is multi-platform and we strive to make it run equally well on Windows, Linux and macOS.

 Downloading the Composer Executable#

-composer.phar to your working directory.
+to your working directory.
 This file is the Composer binary.
-It
+It is a PHAR

 the command line, amongst other things.